spookylukey/django-fabfile-starter/README.rst

 - deployment to a POSIX server.
 (Uses posixpath for path manipulation)

-- you can cope with some downtime when deploying, which is needed to update source, dependencies and run migrations.
+- you can cope with some downtime when deploying, which is needed to update sources, dependencies and run migrations.

 Usage